 I am trying to like dandelion, but it is so bitter to me.
 Okay, so there are some herbs and plants that I do not exactly like, but I will do my best to ingest, because they are so good to me.

 Oh, and guess what—-I live in Southwestern United States, so I can pick all the wild sage I want.
 You know?
-I think I will talk more about this majestic herb.
+I think I will talk more about this medicinal herb to more people.
 It deserves far more recognition that it’s getting at present.
-I think I’ll change that.
+However, this may soon change.

 Lots of Love